 The study of Wolfe et al. (1999) as well as most shear-wave splitting studies concentrate on the SKS phase and average individual splitting measurements (fast polarization directions and delay times) made from events at various back-azimuths to obtain station averages.
 SKS is the favored phase because it passes through the liquid outer core and any effects of source-side splitting are obliterated due to its complete conversion to compressional motion in the outer core.
 This property of outer-core-traversing waves renders them very powerful to study receiver side anisotropy.
 The tendency to average individual splitting parameters is primarily due to the relatively small number of observations at each station (since SKS phases alone are favored) and large measurement errors.
 Averaging splitting parameters implicitly assumes that the anisotropy is adequately described by a single anisotropic region of hexagonal symmetry with the olivine axes oriented horizontally, thus implying horizontal flow.
-This may not always be a valid assumption, so rather than averaging individual splitting parameters obtained from different events to produce station averages, we analyzed the dependence of splitting parameters on arrival directions.
+This may not always be a valid assumption, so rather than averaging individual splitting parameters on arrival directions.
 This allowed us to determine: 1) if waves from different directions sample different anisotropic regions; and 2) if the anisotropic medium has a symmetry that is more general than hexagonal with a horizontal symmetry axis.